-Balance: The information and cases in this Report are mainly from the 2022 annual company statistical report, related documents and internal communication documents.
-The Group undertakes that there are no false statements or misleading representations in the Report, and make fair disclosures on the progress and continuing challenges of the most critical aspects of its performance.
+Balance: The information and cases in this Report are mainly from the Group's 2023 annual statistical report, related documents and internal communication documents.
+The Group undertakes that there are no false records or misleading representations in the Report, and make fair disclosures on the progress and continuing challenges of the most critical aspects of the Group's ESG performance.

-Consistency: We follow the ESG Guide issued by the HKEX for reporting.
+Consistency: We follow the ESG Reporting Guide for reporting.
 If there are any changes in the future that may affect the comparison with previous reports, the Group will add notes to the corresponding content of the report.